Nillerr/Amplified.CSharp/README.md

  - `Try<T>`

 These types provide null safety and functional chaining, to provider a functional-like programming style in C#.
-All the monads are structs, which enforces their non-`null` behaviour.
+All the monads are structs, ensuring they themselves will never be null when passed around.

 ## Installation